15. Image segmentation¶

 from scipy.ndimage import binary_fill_holes from skimage.morphology import erosion, remove_small_objects segmentation = remove_small_objects(erosion(binary_fill_holes(edges))) fig, ax = plt.subplots() ax.imshow(slice10, cmap="bone") im = ax.imshow(segmentation, alpha=0.5)

-Nobuyuki Otsu’s original description of Otsu’s method [Otsu, 1979] is a good read, if you want to understand the use-cases and development of this kind of algorithm.
+Both Nobuyuki Otsu’s original description of Otsu’s method [Otsu, 1979] and John Canny’s original description of the Canny filter [Canny, 1986] are good reads if you want to understand the use cases and development of this kind of algorithm and of image-processing pipelines more generally.